Fall is synonymous with harvest season.

 Nothing says local like growers around South Bend, Mishawaka and the surrounding area bringing vegetables and other goods to market before winter takes hold.
 Whether it’s a pumpkin patch or farmers market, here are six places where you can celebrate harvest season in style.

-Perhaps The Bend’s most popular spot for fall fun, Thistleberry has it all – pumpkins, photo ops, corn maze, a sunflower field, farm animals, pony rides and more.
+Perhaps South Bend's most popular spot for fall fun, Thistleberry Farm has it all – pumpkins, photo ops, corn maze, a sunflower field, farm animals, pony rides and more.
 It’s a wildly popular spot for families as most of the activities are geared for kids.

 South Bend Farmers Market